Kuprilya Springs Pipeline: History

 In 1929, after the completion of the railway to Alice Springs, Hermannsburg was visited by Melbourne artist Jessie Traill and her friend Una Teague.
 Una's sister, Violet Teague, already an established artist rushed to the mission to help and, after hiring a taxi to drive her all the way from Melbourne to Hermannsburg, painted prolifically once there.
-When in Hermannsburg the Teague sisters and Traill camped and Albert Namatjira was their "guide, camel boy, cook and attendant" on their painting excursions and Violet, in particular, was so well liked by Albert and his wife Rubina that they named one of their daughters after her: unfortunately, baby Violet died when only 5 months old.
+When in Hermannsburg the Teague sisters and Traill camped and Albert Namatjira was their "guide, camel boy, cook and attendant" on their painting excursions.
+Violet Teague, in particular, was so well liked by Namatjira and his wife Rubina that they named one of their daughters after her; unfortunately, baby Violet Namatjira died when only 5 months old.

-Once back in Melbourne Violet sold these paintings, and others donated by members of the Victorian Artists Society and the exhibition was held at the Athenaeum Gallery; Rex Battarbe also contributed a painting.
+Once back in Melbourne Violet sold the paintings so had worked on there, and others donated by members of the Victorian Artists Society and the exhibition was held at the Athenaeum Gallery; Rex Battarbe also contributed a painting.

 In addition to artworks there were various appeals, many of them run in newspapers, and books were also sold.
 Mrs Aeaneas Gunn gave away many copies of her books for the cause; including autographed copies.
 They raised enough money to pay for the pipes required for the project.

-In December 1934 work on the pipeline finally begun and it was mostly constructed by Aboriginal men who often had to work at night to avoid the heat, it was backbreaking work.
-The pipeline was completed on 30 September 1935 and, at the estimated time for the water to arrive, nothing happened and Pastor Albrecht passed a restless night until the water arrived the next day (1 October); this is still celebrated as Kuprilya Day.
+In December 1934 work on the pipeline finally begun and it was mostly constructed by Aboriginal men from the community who often had to work at night to avoid the heat, it was backbreaking work.
+The pipeline was completed on 30 September 1935 and, at the estimated time for the water to arrive, nothing happened and Albrecht passed a restless night until the water arrived the next day on 1 October; this is still celebrated as Kuprilya Day in Ntaria.